-\subsection{Impact of Hyper-parameters for Neural Network training}
+\subsection{Impact of Hyper-parameters for Neural Network Training}

-In this section, we show numerical results in the ten-pool model with eight epochs each day.
-The model parameters are specified in Section~\ref{sec:case-study}.
-This model is too large to be solved by ADP, and we compare with the three heuristic policies - the best performing one produces an average cost of 393.36.
-Tables~\ref{tab: policy network comparison 1 in 10pool8epoch} and~\ref{tab: policy network comparison 2 in 10pool8epoch} report the numeric results for those plotted in Figures~\ref{fig:trade-off1} and \ref{fig:trade-off2}.
+Tables~\ref{tab: policy network comparison 1 in 10pool8epoch} and~\ref{tab: policy network comparison 2 in 10pool8epoch} report the numeric results for those plotted in Figures~\ref{fig:trade-off1} and \ref{fig:trade-off2}, conducted in the baseline ten-pool model.
+The ten-pool model is too large to be solved by ADP.
+Thus, we use the best of the three heuristic policies as the benchmark policy (with an average cost of 393.36).

-These results also give us guidelines of how to tune the hyper-parameters.
-Table~\ref{tab: policy network comparison 1 in 10pool8epoch} shows that we can get comparable improvement by increasing the number of simulation days and the number of training epochs.
-The former one increase the computational time significantly since we need more time to generate more data and go through the whole dataset for the same number of training epochs.
-Thus, we suggest increasing the number of training epochs first.
-Table~\ref{tab: policy network comparison 2 in 10pool8epoch} shows adding the width can improve the performance more significantly than adding the depth (sometimes adding depth can result in worse performance).
-Thus, we suggest try wider networks before adding depth.